 Exams

-There will be two in-class exams this semester: a midterm on October 11th and a final on December 13th.
+There will be two in-class exams this semester: a midterm on March 10th and a final on April 28th.
 For each exam, you will choose one of three essay questions, using class time to respond to it.
+You may bring one page (front and back) of handwritten notes to each exam.

 Grades